 Back-related problems.
 I developed allergies to things I was never allergic to before.
 I developed a horrible fear of heights – I can be just 1-2 meters (3-6 feet) high and it makes me dizzy and unbalanced.
 Lots of other smaller symptoms.

 I was doing better, but I still had a long way to go.
 I only had trust in the doctor that I mentioned before – but he unfortunately passed away too.
-I did see a couple of other doctors, but I somehow didn’t trust them.
+I did see a couple of other doctors, but I somehow didn’t trust them and whatever advice they gave me, it didn’t help.

 So I kept doing my thing, based on all that I could learn from the previous doctor.
 I started taking some supplements too… but I was far from healthy.

-And then – the big scare struck me.
+Then the big scare happened.
 I got diagnosed with a fatty liver.

 I just had to change everything.
 So I did.

-Yes, I felt horrible and found all the excuses in the world NOT to work out – but I still forced me to do it, and each time after I did I felt much better.
+Yes, I still felt horrible initially and found all the excuses in the world NOT to work out and to bad badly instead – but I still forced me to do it, and each time after I did I felt much better.

 I started meditating, reading self-improvement blogs.
 Watching motivational Youtube videos.